Reyhannaaa/Reyhannaaa/README.md

 ### Heey u guys 👋

-I'm a curious undergrad student 😄.
+I'm a curious master student at Politecnico di Torino 😄.

 - 📫 u can reach me by: Kharazmireyhaneh@gmail.com